The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets

-The first step of the basic zigzag construction for translations divides a line segment $L$ into $N$ equal parts.
-This step is easy to understand for rotations: we replace a rotation $\rho=\rho(x)$ by $N$ copies of $\rho(x/N)$, which are rotations around the same projective center as $\rho$ but with angle reduced by a factor of $N$.
+The first step for rotations is easy to understand: we replace a rotation $\rho=\rho(x)$ by $N$ copies of $\rho(x/N)$, which are rotations around the same projective center as $\rho$ but with angle reduced by a factor of $N$.
 In the intrinsic coordinate system, if we apply $\rho(x/N)$ repeatedly $N$ times, then indeed we obtain $\rho(x)$.